Dumbo-1941

 The supporting characters are key to the richness of the film- Timothy Q. Mouse is an important character in the story.
 Upon Dumbo and Mrs. Jumbo’s separation, he becomes Dumbo’s only friend, sympathizing with Dumbo, and is instrumental to Dumbo’s reunion with his mama as well as his future successes in the circus.

 The bitchy female elephants are crucial too- despite being one of their own, they still reject Dumbo and Mother.
-There are some light moments, as when the ladies, (Catty, Giddy, and Prissy), gossip and act superior to others.
+There are some light moments, such as when the ladies, (Catty, Giddy, and Prissy), gossip and act superior to others.

 Another fun scene, to balance out the heavy drama, occurs when Timothy and Dumbo accidentally mistake champagne for water, causing them to hallucinate and imagine pink elephants.